-Want to spend a week in a beautiful place with fun people?
+Want to spend a week camping in a beautiful place doing important work with fun people?
 Every year, Friends of the Inyo partners with the Sierra National Forest or the Inyo National Forest to take volunteers into the wilderness to maintain trails and restore campsites and lakes shores.
-In 2018, join us on the Inyo National Forest Wilderness Project July 25-29, or the Sierra National Forest Wilderness Project August 8-12.
+In 2021, join us on the Eagle Creek Wilderness Project June 21-23, and the Cottonwood Creek Wilderness Project in September.

 Wilderness projects take place in scenic, remote locations throughout the high country.
 In past years we’ve traveled to Fourth Recess Lake, Humphreys Basin, and Shadow Creek.

 Impacts to trail deep in wilderness areas present a challenge to rangers.
 Agency budgets fluctuate while the consistently growing demand recreation can leave trashed camp sites, and illegal fire rings, and trails in need of maintenance.

 Each year FOI funds a forest service wilderness ranger who helps take care of these majestic landscapes.
 Volunteers and our Trail Ambassador crew meet this ranger in the backcountry and work to maintain trails, restore campsites, and clean lakes shores.

 The National Forests provides pack stock for support.
 Volunteers come from all walks of life.
 We’ve had long-time Eastern Sierra residents working alongside visitors from Southern California or the Bay area.

 Each wilderness work week finds a new location to help in the scenic and beautiful wilderness.
 At the end of work days there is plenty of time to enjoy photography and scrambling to hidden alpine lakes or local peaks.